EliotCodes/EliotCodes/README.md

 - Contributing to open-source projects

 ## 🌱 Currently Learning
-- Frontend development (libraries like React.js and Svelte)
+- Frontend development (libraries like React.js)
-- Game Development using godot
+- Game Development using Godot
 - UI/UX design

 ## 💞️ Looking to Collaborate On